 2. Join A Mom and Baby Group

-Many communities have mom and baby groups that will allow you to socialize with other moms on maternity leave while your babies can get to know others.
+Many communities have mom and baby groups that will allow you to socialize with fellow moms on maternity leave while your babies can get to know each other.

 3. Start A Blog